ZpyWHU/PointOBB-v3/README.md

 ### Paper
 The paper is available at [PointOBB-v3](https://arxiv.org/abs/2501.13898).
 You are also welcome to check out the conference version [PointOBB](https://openaccess.thecvf.com/content/CVPR2024/html/Luo_PointOBB_Learning_Oriented_Object_Detection_via_Single_Point_Supervision_CVPR_2024_paper.html).
+**This branch contains the code for the two-stage version.
+For the end-to-end version, please refer to another branch.**

 ![Pipeline Image](PointOBB/docs/pipeline.jpg)